What is “property licensing”?

 - The landlord cannot serve a section 21 notice (notice of eviction) while the property remains “unlicensed”.

-- If a landlord receives a Court conviction, the Council can apply for a banning order to prevent the landlord from letting property across England for up to five years.
+- If a landlord receives a Court conviction, we can apply for a banning order to prevent the landlord from letting property across England for up to five years.

-- If a landlord / agent receives more than two fixed penalties in one year, the Council can apply to name the person on the Rogue Landlord database (currently only accessible to other local authorities).
+- If a landlord / agent receives more than two fixed penalties in one year, we can apply to name the person on the Rogue Landlord database (currently only accessible to other local authorities).

 - Executive summary